kpgomez/reading-notes/code-301/class-03.md

     1. Add items to an array
     2. Combine arrays
     3. Combine objects
-    4. pread an array out into a function's arguments
+    4. Spread an array out into a function's arguments
 3. Give an example of using the spread operator to combine two arrays.

 `const array1 = [1, 2, 3];`

 `const array2 = [4, 5, 6];`

 `const combinedArray = [...array1,...array2]`

 4. Give an example of using the spread operator to add a new item to an array.

 `const array1 = [1, 2, 3];`

 `const array2 = [4, 5, 6,...array1];`

 5. Give an example of using the spread operator to combine two objects into one.

 `const obj1 = {name: 'Napoleon'}`

 `const obj2 = {name: 'Georgina'}}`

 `const combinedObject = [...obj1,...obj2]`

 Videos